Cap and trade: Emissions reductions at low cost

 Our policy analysts, legal experts, and economists provided recommendations on a range of subjects, including program scope, carbon accounting, offsets, cost containment, community benefits, and enforcement.
 We are continuing to work with CARB to provide science-based expertise that supports due diligence and the rule-making process.

 Regional cap-and-trade program ensures reductions at low costs

-Throughout the design of the state’s climate pollution regulation, California has collaborated with several other sub-national governments in North and South America to support the design of linked cap-and-trade programs.
-CARB is expected to link with Quebec’s recently approved cap-and-trade program.
+Throughout the design of the state’s climate pollution regulation, California has collaborated with several other jurisdictions around the world to support the design of linked cap-and-trade programs.
+California’s program was officially linked with Quebec’s program on January 1, 2014.

 The opportunity for linkage, enabled by harmonized program design, promises to deliver greater regional emission reductions at lower costs than could be realized through a California-only program.
-EDF is also working to support the successful design and implementation of other programs across North and South America that may be able to effectively link to achieve maximum environmental and economic benefits.
+EDF is also working to support the successful design and implementation of other programs across the world that may be able to effectively link to achieve maximum environmental and economic benefits.